bayandin/homebrew-tap/README.md

-# Neon Local Homebrew Tap
+# Bayandin's Homebrew Tap

-Homebrew tap that allows to install and run [Neon](http://neon.tech/) locally.
+A Homebrew tap with miscellaneous formulae, most notable is `neon-local` that allows to run [Neon](http://neon.tech/) locally.

 # Quick Start